duarterafael/SalesTaxesCalculator/README.md

 * If the unit tests not working, please see the solutions here: https://stackoverflow.com/questions/46717693/eclipse-no-tests-found-using-junit-5-caused-by-noclassdeffounderror-for-launcher

 * You can call API using postman collection.
-Available in: SalesTaxesCalculator/backend/documentation/postman
+Available here: https://github.com/duarterafael/SalesTaxesCalculator/tree/master/backend/documentation/postman

 * You can see the ER here: https://github.com/duarterafael/SalesTaxesCalculator/blob/master/backend/documentation/ER/ER.png